In a nutshell

 - The law is extensive and changes frequently.
 You'll read more than your fair share of new rules and regulations.

 - A landmark Supreme Court ruling in July 2017 decided that the increased Employment Tribunal fees introduced in 2013 were unlawful as they 'effectively prevent access to justice'.
-As a result the government has begun a refund scheme to pay back £32 million in fees which were, in fact, unlawful.
+As a result, the government has begun a refund scheme to pay back a total of £32 million in fees which have been retrospectively declared unlawful.
 The new fees (up to £1,600) had led to a drop of almost 70% in cases brought by employees and a shift among employment lawyers to doing more non-contentious work.
-Aanecdotal evidence suggests that since the fees were abolished the number of employment claims has shot up, doubling in some cases.
+Anecdotal evidence suggests that since the fees were abolished the number of employment claims has shot up, doubling in some cases.

 - As of April 2013 legal aid has been cut from all employment cases, except those related to discrimination.
 This is leading to more people representing themselves.